-The company has a deeply penetrated PAN India network comprising of ~550 dealers spread across 29 states and union territories.
+The company has a deeply penetrated PAN India network of ~550 dealers spread across 29 states and union territories.
 The company’s problem statement is three-fold:

 To gauge accurate costs of serving different customer segments.

-To identify the profitability earned at varied customer/ geographical segments since at present profit earned is at the overall level (standalone entity)
+To identify the profitability earned at varied customer/ geographical segments since, at present, profit earned is at the overall level (standalone entity).

-The company strived to develop a meticulously crafted customer profitability system that identifies, measures, analyses, and manages the customer profits and its key drivers.
+The company strived to develop a meticulously crafted customer profitability system that identifies, measures, analyses and manages the customer profits and its key drivers.
 Apart from the problems identified above, other reasons for creating this detailed oriented system were:

 Holding Company’s Mandate - The global corporation wanted to revisit its customer strategy and therefore mandated the company to focus on better customer contact and closer customer relations.

-A shift from product-centric approach to customer-centric approach
+Shift from product-centric approach to customer-centric approach.

 inventory carrying costs;